ibm-cloud-docs/assistant-data/backup.md

 - You cannot use this procedure to back up the data that is returned by the search skill.
 Data that is retrieved by the search skill comes from a data collection in a {{site.data.keyword.discoveryshort}} instance.
 See the [{{site.data.keyword.discoveryshort}} documentation](/docs/discovery-data?topic=discovery-data-backup-restore) to find out how to back up its data.
 - If you back up and restore or otherwise change the {{site.data.keyword.discoveryshort}} service that your search skill connects to, then you cannot restore the search skill, but must recreate it.
 When you set up a search skill, you map sections of the assistant's response to fields in a data collection that is hosted by an instance of {{site.data.keyword.discoveryshort}} on the same cluster.
 If the {{site.data.keyword.discoveryshort}} instance changes, your mapping to it is broken.
 If your {{site.data.keyword.discoveryshort}} service does not change, then the search skill can continue to connect to the data collection.
 - The tool that restores the data clears the current database before it restores the backup.
 Therefore, if you might need to revert to the current database, create a backup of it first.
-- The target {{site.data.keyword.icp4dfull_notm}} cluster where you restore the data must have the same number of instances as the environment from which you back up the database.
+- The target {{site.data.keyword.icp4dfull_notm}} cluster where you restore the data must have the same number of provisioned {{site.data.keyword.conversationshort}} service instances as the environment from which you back up the database.

 ## Backing up data by using the CronJob
 {: #backup-cronjob}